• Skip to primary navigation

 Can I use a mixer to mix brownie batter?

-It is best to mix brownie batter by hand, especially if you are looking for fudgy brownies.
+Mixing brownie batter by hand is best, especially if you are looking for fudgy brownies.
 The more the batter is mixed, the more gluten is developed.

 Can you use butter instead of oil in brownies?

-Yes, butter is delicious in brownies.
-Make sure the butter is melted though (like in this recipe).
-You will often see brownie recipes specifying to melt the butter and chocolate together as well.
+Butter is delicious in brownies.
+Make sure the butter is melted (like in this recipe).
+You often see brownie recipes specifying to melt the butter and chocolate together.

 📖 Recipe